aashishdhawan/aashishdhawan.github.io/_posts/2016-11-16-Unit-testing.md

 In project retrospective we also found that we were being overly obsessed with code coverage and the percentage __code coverage was being considered as a parameter to judge code quality.__ We also figured out the we could have done fairly well if we skipped few parts of the code.
 Also we had decent __QA force available__ to us which could quickly test the new changes.

+And as the time progressed who found developers were writing less and less Unit test and the situation deteriorated to such a level the they stopped writing Unit Tests.

-Here are the lesson we learned from this project:
+We did spend some time in project retrospective on this problem and here are the lesson we learned from this project:

 ## 1. Do not be obsessed with 100% code coverage.